 - Nearly 30% of customers find digital menus influential for purchase of a product.

 - 8 out of 10 viewers made an unplanned purchase of something promoted digitally in a restaurant setting.

 Workplace injuries, illnesses, and deaths cost the US $170 billion annually.
-That’s a significant amount of money that can be invested back into businesses.
+Indeed, that’s a significant amount of money that can be invested back into businesses.

-- Safety and health communications through channels like digital signage result in reductions of 20% or greater in their injury and illness rates.
+- Nonetheless, safety and health communications through channels like digital signage result in reductions of 20% or greater in their injury and illness rates.

 - 93% of manufacturers use digital signage to audience experience when displaying their products in trade shows and exhibitions.

 - Nine out of ten manufacturers use digital signage solutions to reinforce employee training and increase productivity.

 - In fact, digital signage improves workplace engagement by 22%, leading to 41% fewer quality defects.